-We have already established collaborations with academic institutions such as the University Eye Clinic in Aachen, the Urology Department and the Institute of Anatomy in Tübingen Germany, or the University of Navarra – CIMA, Pamplona, Spain, to test the in-vivo characteristics of our CCC in selected medical indications.
+We have already established collaborations with academic institutions such as the University Eye Clinic in Aachen, the Urology Department and the Institute of Anatomy in Tübingen Germany, or the University of Navarra – CIMA, Pamplona, Spain, to test the in-vivo characteristics of our thin collagen membrane in selected medical indications.
 In small animal models, the scaffold was implanted into various sites such as heart (patch), eye (cornea and retina), colon, skin graft donor sites, open wounds and into the peritoneum.
 Biocompatibility was excellent in all cases with very mild, transient inflammation signs visible only in histological sections.

 Together with our partners, we are currently establishing a pipeline of projects in cardiology, urology, dermatology and dentistry based on our collagen I based membranes.

 Ischemic cardiomyopathy is the leading cause of death in the developed world with no adequate treatment to date, representing 33 % of deaths of patients above 35 years.
 Viscofan BioEngineering offers a unique opportunity to establish a new therapy for cardiac insufficiency that could decrease adverse ventricular remodeling, the main cause of cardiac failure in ischemic patients.